Jaecom/kubernetes-the-hard-way-raspberrypi-docker/docs/09-bootstrapping-kubernetes-workers.md

 swapon --show
 ```

 You should see nothing outputed in the terminal.
-If something is outputted, you need to diable swap in your host raspberry pi and restart your docker containers.
+If something is outputted, you need to diable swap in your host raspberry pi using the [00-raspberry-pi-setup](https://github.com/Jaecom/kubernetes-the-hard-way-raspberrypi-docker/blob/main/docs/00-raspberry-pi-setup.md) guide and restart your docker containers.

 ### Create the installation directories